S4J-DEV/S4J-SRC/changes/about.md

 - I also made/significantly contribicuted to a [Zorin OS Upgrader] tool to convert core versions to pro versions without paying for them.
 The tool comes with no support however and you use at your own risk!

 - For those who have screen burn in, i also made a lazy [Burn In Bandaid] to aid with the effects of screen burn in.

-- (DISCONTINUED) I also made a windows script for messing with people "non-destructively" however it proved too powerful. if you really want it it is available from my [TrollScript] repo... however i wont be held responsable if you mess something up with it. you have been warned!

 ## Make SearchForJohn better.